 I have become mildly obsessed with the AMC show TURN: Washington’s Spies.
 I got sucked into this drama on Netflix and have now made it nearly through its four seasons, sneaking in an episode almost every day in the early evenings.
-The show is historically challenged in many respects, but — taken on its own terms […]
+The show is historically challenged in many respects, but — taken on its own terms and […]

 Nevertheless, in an era when the word “Resistance” is bandied about rather cavalierly and, it appears, claimed by every emotional mass movement du jour, I think it’s worth thinking about what a worst-case scenario might actually look like.